-A trust is a private legal arrangement in which you change ownership of some or all of your assets (ex., cash, securities, real property, life insurance, and any other type of asset) to
+A trust is a private legal arrangement in which you change ownership of some or all of your assets (ex., cash, securities,

 "I'm so glad we updated our wills.
 Farrell Fritz helped us understand all the recent changes and the best part is, we minimized our estate taxes.
 I feel so much more secure about our family's future."